 This one is located closer to Dharamkot.
 I totally got lost on the way to finding it, but it’s quite close to the main street that leads from McLeodganj main market to Dharamkot.

 Moonpeak Cafe serves the best cappuccino (AFTER Woeser, of course, that place is in a league of its own) and has a great selection of desserts.
-Moonpeak Restaurant serves a Himachali Thali, and it doesn’t get more authentic than that.
+The restaurant by the same name right next door serves a Himachali Thali, and it doesn’t get more authentic than that.

 Rooftop dining, dim lighting, kickass selection of food, and great prices.
 Are you sold yet?

-The food here is pretty good, and they’ve recently opened up a 24×7 bar and lounge.
+The food here is pretty good, and they also have a 24×7 bar and lounge.
 Much needed, eh?
 It’s a rooftop gig, and they’ve got lots of fun stuff planned all week, from happy hours to ladies nights and lots more.

-I LOVED the momos here.
-Went back twice JUST to have those!
+I LOVED the momos here so much that I went back twice JUST to have those!
 They’ve got an incredible spread of desserts as well (WHY, dear god, we’ll all get fat, but that’s okay, we’ll all be happy :P) The staff is really friendly too, and that’s ALWAYS. good thing 🙂

 Other places recommended to me, but I didn’t get a chance to try –